SCECcode/pycsep/docs/getting_started/installing.rst

 no errors the installation worked.

 Additionally, you can run the test suite by navigating to the project root directory and running ``./run_tests.sh``.
 The test suite requires a properly configured environment to run correctly.
+For the tests to run properly you need to install using conda (1) or install with ``pip install .[test]``.

 .. note::
     If you need to install this package on a Linux system we recommend to use a Ubuntu Linux v18.04 LTS based system.